 iii) These are the main reason for the expansion of an empire around the globe.

-Dry ports are defined as inland terminals that can be interconnected with a seaport via road or rail transportation facilities, and they usually act as centres of multimodal logistics.
+Dry ports are inland terminals that can be interconnected with a seaport via road or rail transportation facilities, and they usually act as centres of multimodal logistics.
 A dry port proves useful in the trade of importing and exporting cargo and can help to lessen the inevitable congestion at a nearby seaport.
-Its functions are quite similar to that of a seaport, with the only difference that is not situated near the coastline.
+Its functions are quite similar to that of a seaport, with the only difference being that it is not situated near the coastline.

-A dry port consists of all the necessary machinery to handle the constant clearance of shipment, like proper cargo-instrumentations, rail sidings, storehouses, and even container yards.
+A dry port consists of all the necessary machinery to handle the constant clearance of shipment, like proper cargo instrumentations, rail sidings, storehouses, and even container yards.

 Numerous seaports are situated along the coastline and actively handle the ongoing cargo transactions.
 A seaport can be further categorized as a cargo port or cruise port.
-Some of the oldest seaports are still used for recreational and fishing purpose.
+Some of the oldest seaports are still used for recreational and fishing purposes.

-Special warehouses are also constructed to store the shipment and to maintain the regular stocking.
+Special warehouses are also constructed to store the shipment and to maintain regular stocking.
 Added facilities such as hotels, restaurants, port reception facilities, restrooms and eateries can also be made available to rouse the interest of the people visiting the port.
 Seaports form some of the biggest and busiest ports in the world.

 i) Cruise Home Ports

-Port of Call is a type of port which is paid a brief visit by a ship on the voyage.
+Port of Call is a type of port paid a brief visit by a ship on the voyage.
 It is also used for carrying out essential repair works.
 Many passengers can also leave the vessel at a “port of call”.

 iii) Cargo Ports

-Items such as liquid fuels, chemicals, food grains, timber, machines and motorcars, are transported to various places, employing the adeptness of a cargo port.
+Items such as liquid fuels, chemicals, food grains, timber, machines and motorcars are transported to various places, employing the adeptness of a cargo port.
 Deep water ports are sometimes used along with those cargo ports which do not have sufficient depth to allow big ships.

 Difference Between Ports and Terminals

 Among all these types of ports, seaports are the largest and busiest type of ports.
-This is due to the reason that seaport serves to both cargoes as well as passengers.
-So more facilities and equipment are available there which results in the employment of more personnel as a port authority.
+This is due to the reason that seaport serves both cargoes as well as passengers.
+So more facilities and equipment are available there, which results in the employment of more personnel as a port authority.

 Today all the countries quest to own more and more warm water ports.

-You may also like to read – 7 Ancient Sea Ports of India
+- 7 Ancient Sea Ports of India

-Disclaimer: The authors’ views expressed in this article do not necessarily reflect the views of Marine Insight.
-Data and charts, if used, in the article have been sourced from available information and have not been authenticated by any statutory authority.
+Disclaimer: The author’s views expressed in this article do not necessarily reflect the views of Marine Insight.
+Data and charts, if used in the article, have been sourced from available information and have not been authenticated by any statutory authority.
 The author and Marine Insight do not claim it to be accurate nor accept any responsibility for the same.
-The views constitute only the opinions and do not constitute any guidelines or recommendation on any course of action to be followed by the reader.
+The views constitute only the opinions and do not constitute any guidelines or recommendations on any course of action to be followed by the reader.

 The article or images cannot be reproduced, copied, shared or used in any form without the permission of the author and Marine Insight.